Chapter 31 : The Moonlit Knight

 “Really?” asked Mandy.
 “Have you said anything to him?”

-I heard the sound of something running on the snow, and turned to face the sound.
+I heard the rustle of something running on the snow, and turned to face the noise.
 That was when I saw it.
 Far off to my right, near the forest, was the wolf.
 I tried to recall the distinguishing features of werewolves from Defence Against the Dark Arts in third year.
 Something about the pupils of the eyes, which wouldn’t really help from this far away.
 And a tufted tail… I tried to get a good look at its tail.